 No. Our hemp extract products are all made from industrial hemp, which only has zero amounts of psychoactive substances, so there is no psychoactive effect from taking our products.

 17. Where do you source your hemp from?

-We source our industrial hemp from locally operated hemp farms in Switzerland.
+We source our industrial hemp from locally operated hemp farms both in Colorado and in Switzerland.

 We have a supply agreement with one of the largest hemp producers in Colorado, grown pursuant to section 7606 of the 2014 Federal Farm Bill.
 We’ll soon be using US grown hemp from Colorado for products sold only within the state of Colorado.